 Saint Andrew, “the first called” to the apostleship, is considered the protector of the wolves and was the brother of Simon Peter, who was also among the 12 apostles of the Lord, being both sons of the fisherman Jonah.
 They were initially from Bethsaida.
 A town on the shores of Lake Geniza (Sea of Galilee).
 In the province of Galilee in the northern Holy Land.
 Both were fishermen, along with their Father.
 Both were among the “disciples” of St. John the Baptist.
-He was listening for a long time to his sermons in the wilderness of the Jordan.
+He listened for a long time to his sermons in the wilderness of Jordan.
 With exhortations to repentance and prophecies of the coming Messiah.

-Andrew heard the words “Behold the Lamb of God, who takes away the sin of the world” (John 1:29).
+Andrew heard the words, “Behold the Lamb of God, who takes away the sin of the world” (John 1:29).
 He also witnessed, with other disciples, the baptism of the Lord.
 So the well-known conversation between Jesus and John.